cvghivebrain/HiveView/README.md

 * Vivid IMG - no samples; same as Alias PIX?
 * VORT - no samples
 * Vue d'Espirit - only reads thumbnail
+* Half-Life WAD - file names not preserved
+* IWC
+* Webshots - no WBZ samples
+* Weekly Puzzle - no samples
+* WhyPic
+* Windows Clipboard - failed on most samples from https://telparia.com/fileFormatSamples/image/windowsClipboard/
+* WBMP - detection not the best; will fail if height/width are substancially different
+* Worldport fax - no samples